 We make important, long term decisions (capital improvements, new members, changes to existing agreements, adding more children, keeping pets) by consensus of community members.
 We delegate more detail oriented decisions to individuals or small committees.
 We value personal empowerment, trust, and accountability in our decision making process.
 A key concept of consensus is that members know and communicate their individual truth and desires, while holding the well being of the community above their personal preferences.
+Please read on below to learn about our consensus agreements.

 Consensus Decision Making Process